PlayFab/JavaSDK/JavaGettingStarted.md

 This guide will provide the minimum steps to make your first PlayFab API call.
 Confirmation will be visible as console-output text.

-In your favorite text-editor, update the contents of GettingStarted.java as follows:
+In your favorite text-editor, update the contents of {NewProjectFolder}/src/main/java/GettingStarted.java as follows:

 ```Java
 import java.util.concurrent.*;